 15 Common Household Items You Should Never Store in the Basement

-It can be tempting to store bookshelves in the basement where they’re out of the way.
+It’s tempting to store books in the basement.
 But silverfish love making their homes inside the pages of books, which can ruin them.
-You should limit your book collection to favorites that you keep on a bookshelf in the main part of your house.
-Everything else can be donated to your local library.
+Keep your favorite books on a bookshelf in the main part of your house.
+Then, find a way to creatively display your other books elsewhere.
+Donate the rest to your local library.

 Storing flammable items such as propane and old paint cans near heat sources in the basement can be a potential fire hazard.
 These items should never get placed next to your furnace, water heater, or dryer.
 The safest course of action?
 Keep anything flammable far away from your house, preferably in a detached shed.

 Next: Ruining this household item will make you cry.

 Boxes of photos or photo albums from the past should never be stored where there’s any chance of moisture damage.
 Take the time to preserve these precious memories in frames and keep albums in the main part of your home.
 Investing in proper photo storage boxes can mean the difference between preserving memories and losing them.

 Next: Don’t ignore mountains of this stuff.

 12. Excessive clutter

 We’re all guilty of stashing our excess stuff in the basement – but how much of it do you really need?
 If you have mountains of clutter in your basement and you don’t even know what’s there, it may be time to schedule a deep clean.
 Then you’ll use what you have instead of just holding onto stuff for no reason.

 So you saved your kids art from preschool — that’s adorable!
 Don’t let it get ruined by keeping it in the basement or crawl space, where it could get damaged by moisture or mice.
 Organize their art into airtight bins and keep it in a closet or office instead.